scouarn/ezGfx_old/README.md

 https://www.youtube.com/watch?v=nBzCS-Y0FcY&t=853s

-* get back the Vertex struct
-* xTop / xMid = ... * slope => can be simplified ?
-* 3D faces drawn on top of each other -> depth buffuring
+* face normal information
+* mesh files with material color

+* transform/3D improvement : stop multipliing matrices for each triangle, pass the precalculated local "3D object" transform which is the same for each triangle of the mesh

 * textri
 * textri with no perspective correction (PS1 look)
+* 3D faces drawn on top of each other -> depth buffuring

 * Bug in 3D demo with 32 bits systems -> bug with alpha blending returning black ?
 Solved with the normalize bug ? double/float problem with vectors ?

-* normal information
-* mesh files with material color
-* mesh files with uv

 * quaternion rotation on vec4f ?
 * Other projection matrices